openlawlibrary/taf/docs/repo-creation-and-update-util.md

 Some of them focus on creation and initial setup of the repositories, while the others provide an easy way of updating information about target repositories.

-At the moment, creation of repositories does not support using YubiKeys.
-However, if a key used to sign the metadata files is imported to a YubiKey, that YubiKey can later be used for signing.

 ## Options